 Emotional intelligence denotes the kind of intelligence which has to do with people’s emotions.

-For example, someone with high emotional intelligence is more likely to predict and read another person’s emotions and to react in a way that will benefit either one or both parties, depending on what is to be achieved.
+For example, someone with high emotional intelligence is more likely to predict and read another person’s emotions and react in a way that will benefit either one or both parties, depending on what is to be achieved.

 Scientists agree that this is a subject that needs to be treated extremely lightly, but, for the most part, studies and research agree that women have somewhat higher emotional intelligence than men, at least on average.